AliNajafpour/better-prompt/README.md

 Enhance any AI prompt with clarity and structure

-Optimize prompts for better results on LLMs (ChatGPT, DALL·E, etc.)
+Optimize prompts for better results on LLMs (ChatGPT, Gemini, etc.)

 Works for text, code, and image prompts